AlanFGC/AlanFGC/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Please keep in mind that this repo just contains a fraction of everything I have every written or designed.
+Please keep in mind that this profile just contains a fraction of everything I have every written or designed.
 Most assignments are kept private.